JustinBaldock/X16-Labyrinth/README.md

 I will then try to work out some of the strange code and comment it.
 Following that I will try and optimise the code.

+Please check out issues / wiki and the project kanban.